-Best-fit solutions (and one standard deviation uncertainties) are listed in Table~\ref{tab:system_parameters} (on page \pageref{tab:system_parameters}) for each of the modelled systems.
+Best-fit solutions (and one standard deviation uncertainties) are listed in Table~\ref{tab:system_parameters} for each of the modelled systems.
 Figure~\ref{fig:orbit_plots} (page \pageref{fig:orbit_plots}) plots data for two example systems, along with the best-fit projected orbits based on the parameters given in Table~\ref{tab:system_parameters}.
-Figure~\ref{fig:example_corner_plot} (page \pageref{fig:example_corner_plot}) is an example diagnostic plot, showing the distributions of the parameter estimates both as one-dimensional histograms (showing Gaussian distributions) as well as scatter plots showing the relationships between parameters.
-Correlation co-efficients are given in the upper right cells, above the diagonal.

 The orbital solutions are generally in good agreement with those listed by WDS as the adopted solutions for that catalogue, with the advantage that uncertainties for the parameters are given for all solutions.
 Not all WDS solutions have uncertainties provided for the parameter estimates, as can be seen in Figures~\ref{fig:hmc_wds_comp} and \ref{fig:hmc_wds_comp2}.
 The NUTS-based uncertainties are generally larger than those given for the WDS solutions, even with our naive handling of errors.
-An enhancement would be to formally include consideration of the differing measurement accuracies rather than our current assumption that every data point has the same level of measurement error.
-This will certainly not be the case, with some of the earlier measurements made in the Nineteenth Century being currently treated as of the same accuracy as the CCD and computer based measurements of the Twenty-first Century.
 Eccentricity has the highest relative uncertainty out of the optimised parameters, followed by the argument of periastron.
 42 Com Ber has an inclination close to 90 degrees and was difficult to model, leading to large uncertainties in parameter estimates for that system.

 The dynamical (or combined stellar) mass $M_d$ of such binary systems can be calculated if the parallax is known, via an equation \citep{Malkov_2012} based on Kepler's third law: